silveralcid/Mood-Voyage-Old/README.md

 - **Guided Journaling**: Deepen your understanding with thought-provoking prompts based on your tracked data.
 - **Privacy-Focused**: Your emotional data stays secure and private on your device.

-Needfull simplifies the complex world of emotions, making them more quantifiable and actionable without being overwhelming.
-By providing a structured approach to emotional awareness based on NVC principles, Needfull empowers users to:
+Mood Voyage simplifies the complex world of emotions, making them more quantifiable and actionable without being overwhelming.
+By providing a structured approach to emotional awareness based on NVC principles, Mood Voyage empowers users to:

 1. Gain clarity on their emotional states
 2. Identify patterns in their emotional responses
 3. Recognize unfulfilled needs driving their emotions
 4. Take informed actions to improve their overall well-being

-Whether you're new to emotional intelligence or a seasoned practitioner of NVC, Needfull offers a user-friendly platform to enhance self-awareness, foster personal growth, and cultivate more fulfilling relationships.
-By focusing on expressing and understanding needs, Needfull helps create a more compassionate and collaborative approach to self-reflection and communication.
+Whether you're new to emotional intelligence or a seasoned practitioner of NVC, Mood Voyage offers a user-friendly platform to enhance self-awareness, foster personal growth, and cultivate more fulfilling relationships.
+By focusing on expressing and understanding needs, Mood Voyage helps create a more compassionate and collaborative approach to self-reflection and communication.

-Start your journey to emotional clarity and need fulfillment with Needfull today!
+Start your journey to emotional clarity and need fulfillment with Mood Voyage today!

 References:
 - Marlow, E., et al. (2012).
 Nonviolent communication training and empathy in male parolees.
 Journal of Correctional Health Care, 18(1), 8-19.